3rd Hussars: P-T

 Sherlock, GLE | Captain | Biography Gerard Lourdes Edward Sherlock who was killed in the Cameroons on the 25th of August 1914, was appointed to the Nigeria Regiment, West African Frontier Force in May 1912.
 He was born on the 13th of December 1883 and joined the Royal Garrison Artillery Militia as a 2nd Lieutenant in February 1901, being promoted to Lieutenant in June 1902.
 He was gazetted 2nd Lieutenant in the 3rd Hussars in July 1906, becoming a Lieutenant in December 1908 and Captain on the 10th of August 1914.
 He served in the South African War with the embodied Militia, being present at operations in the Transvaal from December 1901 to May 1902, receiving the Queen’s medal. | |

 Sherwood, HA | 4437 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1901, South Africa 1902, Orange Free State, Transvaal.
-From the 20th Hussars. |
+He transferred from the 20th Hussars. |

 Shiels, J | 4202 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |

 Shopland, E | 4085 | Saddler | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1901, South Africa 1902, Orange Free State, Transvaal.
-To 7th Hussars: 19th September 1902. |
+He was transferred to the 7th Hussars on the 19th of September 1902. |

 Short, C | 8730 | Private | The Great War 1914-18.
 Awarded the 1914 Star, British War medal and Victory medal.
 Courtney was given the Silver War Badge (No. B287582) as being ‘surplus to military requirements (having suffered impairment since entry into the service)’. |